jupyter/accessibility/ARCHITECTURE.md

-# architecture document for the `jupyter/accessibility` repository
+# Architecture document for the `jupyter/accessibility` repository

 Accessibility is a cross cutting concern in Project Jupyter.
 This repository exists as a monorepo to incubate accessibility tooling and resources.
 In this repository, you will find 3 modules: